Ho-Ro/nanovna-tools/README.md

 ## nanovna_capture.c

-An even faster command line tool that captures a screenshot from NanoVNA and stores it as small png.
+An even faster command line tool that captures a screenshot from *NanoVNA* or *tinySA* and stores it as small png.
 It works similar to the python above and is a proof of concept how to communicate over USB serial in c.
 Usage: "nanovna_capture NAME.EXT" -> Stores screenshot as PNG unless EXT == "ppm"
 PNG format is provided by `libpng` and `libpng-dev`, NetPBM format needs no extra library support.

 ## nanovna_snp.py

-Command line tool to fetch S11, S21 or S11 & S21 parameter from NanoVNA-H.
+Command line tool to fetch S11, S21 or S11 & S21 parameter from *NanoVNA-H*.
 Save as S-parameter (1 port or 2 port) or Z-parameter (1 port) in "touchstone" format (rev 1.1).
 Connect via USB serial, issue the command, calculate, and format the response.
 Do it as an exercise - step by step - without using tools like scikit-rf.